 Go for a waterside run

-Edinburgh is full of enthusiastic runners as evident from our previous blog post on running in the city.
+Edinburgh is full of enthusiastic runners.
 Why not become one of them?
 And what makes a run even more enjoyable?
 Nice scenery!
 That’s why we suggest running along one of the many watersides in Edinburgh.
 For a scenic beach route head to Cramond beach and just run along the shore.
 Very enthusiastic runners can take part in a weekly 5k race every Saturday at 9.30am.
 But be aware, you will be entirely exposed to the elements – we are talking strong winds and possible rain.
 For a more sheltered route, the path along the Union Canal proves more suitable.
 Still a very pretty route to enjoy a stroll or speed walk, it leads you past green gardens, churches, beautiful bridges, and a canal boat once in a while.

 - Cramond beach: Start your run at Cramond Village (EH4 6NU) and head East.

-- Union Canal: Begin your run on the canal opposite our EQ2 Apartments (1 Lower Gilmore Bank, EH3 9QP) and head South-West.
+- Union Canal: Begin your run on the canal nearby our Grove Apartments and head South-West.

 (Photograph by John Forret via Wikimedia Commons)